sjohann81/c-classes/README.md

 ## Polymorphism

-Polymorphism is implemented by the use of virtual tables, initialized on class constructors.
+Polymorphism is implemented by the use of virtual tables and pointers, initialized on class constructors.
 Derived class constructors call the base class constructor.